2021 Mr Natural Shiraz

-A hotish year, but we managed to dodge the hailstorms!
+A cool and rather wet season was a welcome change to drought in previous years and allowed the vine to recharge and take advantage of a softer season.
 Pristine fruit, wild ferment (no added yeast), nothing added bar a little sulphur dioxide at bottling.
 Soft tannins, ready to go.

 ENJOY IT WITH

 Canapes, lamb, mushrooms, braises and stews.
 Would go really well with halved and roasted pumpkin.